joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 ### Creating an Evergreen note

-Caveat: If I had generalizing and relating information down to an exact science, I'm pretty sure I'd be 1 step away from inventing true AI and starting a Singularity event. :) To my knowledge, it's not an exact science.
-However, I can give you some examples from Andy.
+Caveat: If I had generalizing and relating information down to an exact science, I'm pretty sure I'd be 1 step away from inventing true AI and starting a Singularity event. :)

+To my knowledge, it's not an exact science.
+However, I can give you some examples as a jumping off point.

 Remember: we want our notes to act as flexible (concept-oriented) building blocks (atomic) that are frictionlessly reachable from related ideas (densely-linked) through reasonable handles (well-titled).